addania/coding/src/pages/React_vs_JS.md

 Above is our own implementation of prop types.
 In console we should get error, because we are passing incorrect type.
 We pass boolean instead of string.

-Alternatively we can use one provided by react:
+Alternatively we can use prop types provided by React:
 ```
 <div id="root"></div>
 <script src="https://unpkg.com/react@16.0.0-rc.3/umd/react.development.js" crossorigin></script>